evaneschneider/site/_posts/2016-12-5-Gravity-Part-1.markdown

 </div>

 While the instability does develop, the overall evolution of the fluid is quite bouncy.
-This is likely because operator-split gravity update does not couple the hydro and gravity fluxes closely enough to preserve hydrostatic equilibrium.
+This is likely because the operator-split gravity update does not couple the hydro and gravity fluxes closely enough to preserve hydrostatic equilibrium.
 As a result, the fluid oscillates about the initial equilibrium solution.
 We can see this clearly if we initialize the fluid without the velocity perturbations: